-- Volunteers are strongly encouraged to wear surgical masks to prevent the transmission of respiratory viruses —for most programs that require this, a mask will be provided.
+- Volunteers are required to wear surgical masks to prevent the transmission of respiratory viruses.

-- Service programs are being planned to ensure there are no gathering of more than four people in public spaces—where necessary, service time will be staggered to minimise contact and ensure social distancing.
+- Service programs are being planned to ensure there are no gatherings of more than four people in public spaces—where necessary, service time will be staggered to minimise contact and ensure social distancing.
 If any programs need more than two volunteers in one session, volunteers are divided into smaller groups.

-If you must stay home for your own safety or that of the community, please see this remote volunteer opportunity making supportive phone calls to elderly isolating at home.
-Alternatively, volunteers with specialized skills can support the needs of charities working through COVID-19 crisis-related planning and communications—as a way to serve from home.
+If you must stay home for your own safety or that of the community, volunteers with specialized skills can support the needs of charities working through COVID-19 crisis-related planning and communications—as a way to serve from home.

 As always, we are inspired by the dedication and resilience of our volunteers at a time when Hong Kong’s most vulnerable are suffering and in need of support.
 Thank you.